-- (a) Where outstanding written and non-duplicative consumer requests for verification of the debt pursuant to the FDCPA (15 USC 1692g) have not been responded to in writing; - (b) That have been identified as being created as a result of identity theft or fraud; - (c) Without conducting reasonable due diligence on the purchaser; and - (d) To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company with the exception that the purchaser need not be a Certified Party.
+(f) To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company with the exception that the purchaser need not be a Certified Party.

 - 1. The Auditor shall first determine whether the Certified Company sells any consumer accounts on the secondary market.
 If the Auditor verifies that the Certified Company has adopted a corporate policy that prohibits the sale of consumer accounts and the company is in compliance with the policy, this Standard shall be waived. - 2.
-The Auditor shall select a random sample of accounts that the Certified Company sold within the dates of the Audit Period to verify that the accounts were not flagged

-- by the system for a 15 USC 1692g verification request or determined to be debt that was incurred as a result of identity theft or fraud. - 3.
-The Auditor shall review a Certified Company's sale agreements involving the sale of consumer accounts that were entered into within the dates of the Audit Period to verify that the agreements contain terms and conditions that conform to the Certification Standards.
+The Auditor shall select a random sample of accounts that the Certified Company sold within the dates of the Audit Period to verify if the accounts had the Original Account Level Documentation required by Certification Standard # 18. - 3.
+The Auditor shall select a random sample of accounts that the Certified Company sold within the dates of the Audit Period to verify that the sales transaction(s) conformed with the restrictions contained in paragraphs (b), (c), and (d) of the Standard. - 4.
+The Auditor shall review the due diligence a Certified Company conducted on purchasers of its consumer accounts within the dates of the Audit Period to ensure the company conformed to the Standard. - 5.
+The Auditor shall review a Certified Company's sale agreements involving consumer accounts that were entered into within the dates of the Audit Period to verify that the agreements contain terms and conditions that conform to the Certification Standards.